lunarmodules/ldoc/doc/doc.md

         ...
     end

-As mentioned before, this is often especially useful in C where things may look different in the C code than they will in the final Lua api which you want to document.
+This is especially useful in C where the function declarations are different from final Lua api which you are documenting.

 ### Doing modules the Lua 5.1 way